4cupsvegetable oilfor frying (at least 1 cup or more)

 When the oil is hot, add only two chiles to the oil at a time.
 This chiles brown very fast.
 Working with more will be too much to handle at once, and one of the chiles could burn if left unattended too long.

 Brown the chiles on all sides, turning each chile over after about 30 to 45 seconds.
-When the batter is brown, remove the chiles to drain on the prepared paper towel-lined dish.
+When the the white foamy batter turns brown, remove the chiles to drain on the prepared paper towel-lined dish.
 Keep the chiles warm while cooking the remaining chiles.

 How To Serve Chiles Rellenos

-Spoon some of the warm sauce into each serving dish, then add a chiles rellenos on top of the sauce in each dish.
+Spoon some of the warm sauce into each serving dish, then add a chiles rellenos on top of each dish.
 Pour a little more sauce over the top of each chile rellenos.
 Garnish with cilantro, if desired.

 Did you try this recipe?
 Tell us what you think!Give this recipe a star rating, leave a comment below and share pictures of your food with us on Instagram, Facebook or Twitter!
 We can't wait to see them!
 Don't forget to mention @TheMountainKitchen or tag #TheMountainKitchen!